nav Doctor nav Book Appt. nav Quick Enquiry nav Call Now

 What is Cholesterol?

-• Triglycerides: A type of fat in the blood that stores unused calories.
-High levels can contribute to heart disease.
+• Triglycerides: A type of fat that stores excess calories.

 • Total Cholesterol: The overall cholesterol in your blood, including LDL, HDL, and triglycerides.